Book 1: Foundations

 - Red flag: If results aren't measurable, your interventions weren't specific enough

-Example Timeline: A fintech company followed this framework:
+Example Timeline: Imagine you're a fintech company following this framework:

-- Day 30: Identified that their payment processor relationship was parasitic (85/15 value extraction)
+- Day 30: You identified that your payment processor relationship is parasitic (85/15 value extraction)

-- Day 60: Initiated renegotiation with processor, began BATNA preparation (alternative processor evaluation)
+- Day 60: You initiated renegotiation with the processor, began BATNA preparation (alternative processor evaluation)

-- Day 90: Renegotiated terms from 3% fee to 1.5% fee + rev share on premium features.
-Saved $240K annually while processor gained access to new customer segment.
+- Day 90: You renegotiated terms from 3% fee to 1.5% fee + rev share on premium features.
+You saved $240K annually while the processor gained access to a new customer segment.

 Partnership Risk Mitigation: Costs and Timeframes